lhelman/golang-multipart-uploader/README.md

 # golang-multipart-uploader

-Alloes to upload files directly to any computer you can access in the network
+Allows to upload files directly to any computer you can access in the network

 # Running